tum-hef/sensorHUB_PRO/README.md

 # sensorHUB - Lite Version
 The sensorHUB software is a novel, open-source software stack for enhanced accessibility and secure interoperability in IoT project management.
 It is developed by Technical University of Munich's (TUM) Hans Eisenmann-Forum for Agricultural Sciences (HEF).
-For more background details see https://github.com/tum-hef/sensorHUB/.
+For more background details see https://github.com/tum-hef/sensorHUB/ and the related publication "tba".

 This repository presents the sensorHUB's Lite version, which in contrast to the Pro version (provided in a separate repository: https://github.com/HEFLoRa/sensorHUB_PRO) is only based on HTTP-network communication without operationally oriented domain-specific adresses and SSL-enhancement.